 It was an important call!
-I was speaking with and saw the red signal.
+I was speaking with a friend and saw the red signal.
 The countdown timer at the signal was showing 10 seconds and I had 50 meters to cross.
 The traffic guard on my left was watching the growling traffic ready to kickstart their engines, some of the bikers had already started their engine and ready to roll.
 I looked up again at the timer and it was down to five seconds then.
-The decision was to be taken in a whisker of moment, whether to cross the road immediately.
+The decision was to be taken in a whisker, whether to cross the road immediately.
 Normally in these situations I never try to cross but on that day not sure why, I decided to cross the road.
 My instinct said, cross and I started crossing with my phone conversation on.

 Immediately I started hearing honks from all the vehicles.
 Honking that would deafen any pedestrian and there was no going back from that situation.
 I had to cross the road.

 In India road safety norms are most abused one.
-If any westerner read this they may think that it is natural from any vehicle driver to stop until the pedestrian crosses the road, but in India there is no guarantee of that.
+If any westerner read this they may think that it is natural from any vehicle driver to stop until the pedestrian crossed the road, but in India there is no guarantee of that.
 I admit that it was my fault indeed by deciding to cross and I was completely responsible for my fate that day.

 I was lucky that day as the vehicles in front of me didn’t start till the time I crossed their line.
 We have avoided one possible deadly accident on the roads of Hyderabad that day.
 My instinct didn’t put me down.